James-Gryphon/middling-works/README.md

 # Introduction
-This is a complete archive of the files and settings needed to run the Middling Works development page, including its special features, as of June 8, 2025.
+This is a complete archive of the files and settings needed to run the Middling Works development page, including its special features, as of early June, 2025.
 I've decided to give up computer programming.
 My initial inclination was to burn my bridges, but after getting counsel, I've decided instead to release it all under a special license.
 I worked for a long time on all of this, and it would be a shame to see it, especially ULT and The Hunt go to waste.
 Maybe you can complete the job and succeed where I wasn't meant to.
 If you do, let me know.
 I'd love to see it.
 ## This release includes:
 1) An account registration system, with forgotten password reset, etc.